Boxberg, Saxony

 The municipality is part of the recognized Sorbian settlement area in Saxony.
 Upper Sorbian has an official status next to German, all villages bear names in both languages.

 In October 2007 it absorbed the former municipality Uhyst, and in February 2009 Klitten.

+In 2022, Peter Fitzek's gang bought Bärwalde Castle and made it the headquarters of the right-wing extremist Reich Citizens' Movement "Kingdom of Germany" under the leadership of the self-proclaimed "Supreme Sovereign" and "King" Peter Fitzek.